 If you have a basic license, you can use the Data Visualizer to learn more about your data.
 In particular, if your data is stored in Elasticsearch and contains a time field, you can use the Data Visualizer to identify possible fields for machine learning analysis:

 [preview] This functionality is in technical preview and may be changed or removed in a future release.
-Elastic will apply best effort to fix any issues, but features in technical preview are not subject to the support SLA of official GA features.
+Elastic will work to fix any issues, but features in technical preview are not subject to the support SLA of official GA features.
 You can also upload a CSV, NDJSON, or log file (up to 100 MB in size).
 The machine learning features identify the file format and field mappings.
 You can then optionally import that data into an Elasticsearch index.